konsumer/jsnuke/README.md

 const url = URL.createObjectURL(new Blob([wav], { type: 'audio/wav' }))
 ```

+You can see an example of this, in [test.html](docs/test.html).
+It's a bit slower than direct-output, but it works in places where you cannot use the worklet (native node/deno/bun/etc.)

 ### worklet

 [AudioWorkletProcessor](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletProcessor) is a hyper-efficient worker (similar to thread) that will run audio-processing in the background.
 You can use it like this: